MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-support-faq.md

 **How do I get Claoud Application Security support?**

-Enterprise Mobility + Security customers can submit support requests for Cloud Application Security using the Azure or Office 365 portal.
+Enterprise Mobility + Security customers can submit support requests for Cloud App Security using the Azure or Office 365 portal.

 **I am not able to submit a support request through the Office 365 portal.
 Is there a phone number to call for support?**